brick-hub/docs.brickhub.dev/docs/creating_bricks/brick_development.md

 ## Usage

-At this point we have successfully installed our local brick and can use it within the current workspace via `mason make`:
+At this point we have successfully installed our local brick and can use it via `mason make`:

 ```bash
 mason make example